Bank of Scotland savings accounts

 You can open and manage your accounts online with Bank of Scotland.
 You can see how much interest your savings are earning in its mobile app too.

-It does have a physical high street presence but not really outside of Scotland.
-It doesn’t have branches in London, Manchester, Leeds or Liverpool for instance.
+The bank does have a physical high street presence but not outside Scotland.

-The Bank of Scotland offers the Current Account Switch Service, so you should be able to completely move your current account within seven working days.
+The Bank of Scotland offers the Current Account Switch Service, so you should be able to completely move your current account within 7 working days.

 This includes transferring your salary, direct debits and standing orders.
-It even closes your old account.
+It even closes your old account for you.

 You need to work out what you need before comparing the different offers available for certain types of savings accounts.
 Once you have done that, it’s useful to look at: